 Alfresco Adventures are a local company whose fully qualified instructors offer a wide range of activities including Canoe and Kayaking, Gorge walking, Mountain Biking and climbing in the area. www.alfrescoadventures.co.uk

-Take a scenic drive or join the Pennine Way to walk the 4 miles to the famous Tan Hill Inn, which at 1,732ft above sea level makes it the highest pub in Great Britain. www.tanhillinn.co.uk
+Take a scenic drive or join the Pennine Way to walk four miles to the famous Tan Hill Inn, which, at 1,732ft above sea level, is the highest pub in Great Britain.
+Visit: www.tanhillinn.co.uk

 The Wensleydale Creamery

 A trip to the Wensleydale Creamery in Hawes is highly recommended.
-Receiving over 200,000 visitors each year, their Visitor Centre incorporates a museum, viewing gallery, specialist cheese shop, fully licensed restaurant and a free tasting room where you can sample all of the different varieties. www.wensleydale.co.uk
+With over 200,000 visitors each year, their Visitor Centre incorporates a museum, viewing gallery, specialist cheese shop, fully licensed restaurant and a free tasting room where you can sample all of the different varieties.
+Visit: www.wensleydale.co.uk

 The ancient market town of Kirkby Stephen is a 25 minute drive away in Cumbria’s upper Eden valley.
 It’s a traditional market town of historic buildings, cobbled yards, quaint corners and interesting shops and also has a station where you could board the train on the famous Carlisle to Settle railway line.

-Overlooking the peaceful and tranquil scenery of Wensleydale, Leyburn is a scenic 35 minute drive away.
-Market day is Friday and on the fourth Saturday of every month the Farmers Market comes to town offering locally grown produce and crafts.
-Leyburn offers great pubs and places to eat and a host of independent shops, around a large historic Market Place.
+Overlooking the peaceful and tranquil scenery of Wensleydale, Leyburn is a scenic 35-minute drive away.
+Market day is Friday and on the fourth Saturday of every month the Farmers Market offers locally grown produce and crafts.
+Leyburn has great pubs and places to eat and a host of independent shops around a large historic marketplace.

-Bolton Castle is one of the country’s best preserved medieval castles; originally built as one of the finest and most luxurious homes in the land, the castle bears the scars of over 600 years of fascinating history.
-Bolton Castle provides a huge range of exciting things to do.
-From family days out to educational trips and historic tours you will find a raft of sights, sounds and smells which bring the castle to life and make for a truly memorable trip.
+Bolton Castle is one of the country’s best-preserved medieval castles; originally built as one of the most luxurious homes in the land, the castle bears the scars of more than 600 years of history.
+Bolton Castle provides a range of exciting things to do, from family days out to educational trips and historic tours.

 The beautiful market town of Richmond is a 45 minute drive away.
 Take in the Georgian architecture, visit the Norman castle, museums and abbeys or visit the large cobbled market place surrounded by a great variety of shops, pubs, restaurants and cafes.